rur/treetop/README.markdown

 ## Introduction

-Multi-page navigation is ideal for web apps that are content heavy or have a sophisticated backend.
+Multi-page web apps are ideal for systems that are content heavy or have a sophisticated backend.
 The main drawback versus client apps is interactivity.
 Linking pages together doesn't always cut it in terms of user experience.

-Treetop aims to enhance server-side web apps by allowing them to support partial page updates, without the need for custom client-side code.
-A Treetop enabled request handler is capable of yielding either a normal HTML document, or a list of HTML fragments.
-Fragments can be applied automatically to update the loaded page.
+Treetop aims to support partial page updates without the need for custom client-side code.
+A Treetop endpoint is capable of yielding either a normal HTML document, or a list of HTML fragments.
+Fragments that can be applied to update the loaded page.

-The goal of this project is to find a mechanism that is as close as possible to the standard HTTP application model.
+The goal of this project is to find an uncomplicated mechanism that is as close as possible to the standard HTTP application model.

 ### No client configuration necessary